Juda Lion Palache: Personal and death

-He was a staunch anti-Zionist.

 After Nazi Germany's occupation of Holland in 1940, he had to register as a Jew.
 He joined the Jewish Council of Amsterdam, infamous for its appointments by the Germans to handle Jewish affairs and send them East.

 In early 1944, the whole family was deported to the Theresienstadt ghetto.
 Later, they were transported to Auschwitz for extermination, where on October 18, 1944, they were murdered.

 Legacy

 Much of Palache's work on semantics went missing during World War II.

 Younger son Leo Palache survived Auschwitz.
 He became an ardent Zionist and worked with the Dutch branch of Keren Hayesod.

 Palache's university successor, M.A.
-Been, said of him: Voor mijn voorganger in Amsterdam, de joodse geleerde Palache, die de gehele Biblia Hebraica uit zijn hoofd kende ("For my predecessor in Amsterdam, the Jewish scholar Palache, knew all the Biblia Hebraica from his head").
-Professor Been has been credited with the founding of the Amsterdam School, though others give that credit to Palache.
+Beek, said of him: Voor mijn voorganger in Amsterdam, de joodse geleerde Palache, die de gehele Biblia Hebraica uit zijn hoofd kende ("For my predecessor in Amsterdam, the Jewish scholar Palache, knew all the Biblia Hebraica from his head").
+Professor Beek has been credited with the founding of the Amsterdam School, though others give that credit to Palache.

 In 1991, K.A.D.
 Smelik dedicated his book Converting the Past to Palache.